OCA/reporting-engine/bi_view_editor/README.rst

 Known issues / Roadmap
 ======================

-* Non-stored fields are not supported
+* Non-stored fields and many2many fields are not supported
 * Provide graph view for table relations
 * Extend the capabilities of the tree views (e.g. add sums)
 * Provide a tutorial (eg. a working example of usage)